Night Train to Memphis

 Night Train to Memphis is a 1946 American action film directed by Lesley Selander and written by Dorrell McGowan and Stuart E. McGowan.
 The film stars Roy Acuff, Allan Lane, Adele Mara, Irving Bacon, Joseph Crehan and Emma Dunn.
 The film was released on July 12, 1946, by Republic Pictures.

+The film is a named after the song "Night Train to Memphis", which Acuff first recorded in 1942.